AviatrixSystems/Docs/HowTos/SAML_Integration_Okta_IdP.rst

 This guide provides an example on how to configure Okta as an IdP for an Aviatrix SAML SP (endpoint).
 When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IdP (e.g., Okta) for authentication.

-Visit one of the following links based on your use case:

-  If integrating Okta IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_
-  If integrating Okta IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html>`_

 Before configuring SAML integration between Aviatrix and Okta, make sure you have a valid Okta account with administrator access.